-If your android device is not using the paired EV3 for internet access then the error message shown in figure 6.1 will be displayed when you attempt to connect Lego Rovers to the device.
+If you were intending to use Bluetooth for communication then your android device is not using the paired EV3 for internet access then the error message shown in figure 6.1 will be displayed when you attempt to connect Lego Rovers to the device.
 Return to the Settings app on your Android device and check that WiFi and mobile are switched off and that you are using the EV3 for Internet access.